pygeomet/PyGEOMET/README.md

 # PyGEOMET
 Python GUI of Earth Observations and Model Evaluation Toolkit

 This page will be updated in the coming weeks.
+For more information before then, please email py.geomet@gmail.com.